Learn how to set up subscription prices that are competitive and profitable across major platforms and global markets.

 Churn rates (the rate at which customers cancel subscriptions) play a big role in pricing strategy.
 Offering added value or flexible plans can help reduce churn and justify your pricing.

-Navigating platform-specific rules is crucial when setting up subscription prices for mobile apps or games.
+Platform-specific rules matter when setting up subscription prices for mobile apps or games.
 Each platform has its own guidelines and pricing tools, but most require you to:

 Apple, for example, provides a large set of price points and supports regional pricing and tax adjustments through App Store Connect.
 Steam provides recommended prices by currency based on exchange rates, CPI, and local market conditions, which you can adjust before publishing.
 If you distribute on other platforms, review their latest documentation to align with their requirements.